Plant Problem Diagnosis

 - Examine the plant or insect closely to be able to describe appearance.

-- Investigate thoroughly by digging into soil near trunk or pulling back turf or turning leaf over.
+- Investigate thoroughly by digging into the soil near trunk or pulling back turf or turning the leaf over.

 - Use a magnifying glass if available.

 - Tap leaves over a sheet of white paper to see if insects fall off.

-- Cut into the plant at damage site.
+- Cut into the plant at the damage site.
 What color is it?

-In the best of cases, thinking about the questions above will give you an idea about what could be wrong.
-In many cases its still a mystery and now it's time to see how we can help.
-For details about how to contact us, visit our Berger (Main) Hotline page for information about our San Jose office, or the North County Hotline page about our in Palo Alto location.
+In the best of cases, thinking about the questions above will give you an idea of what could be wrong.
+In many cases, it's still a mystery and now it's time to see how we can help.
+For details about how to contact us, visit our San Jose (Main) Help Desk page for information about our San Jose office, or the Palo Alto Help Desk page about our in Palo Alto location.

 If you have a plant sample to share, bring in or take a picture of:

 - Bring in damaged plant sample along with insect (if any) causing it.

-- Bring in enough plant material to see full damage, including both healthy and affected tissue.
+- Bring in enough plant material to see the full damage, including both healthy and affected tissue.

 - Bring in recently damaged sample, not old, dried out material.